bteapot/Trista-DPI/README.md

 Background layer can be transformed to normal layer, and clipping path in InDesign can be removed when resaving to PSD.

+Photoshop EPS files can be optionally detected and processed, which is slightly slowing images checking process.

 Original images can be removed.

 ### Resolution